-Trump to make Memorial Day visit to Arlington National Cemetery
+Trump honors fallen at Arlington National Cemetery

-Washington (CNN)President Donald Trump will lay a wreath at Arlington National Cemetery on Monday to honor fallen service members.
+Washington (CNN)President Donald Trump honored fallen service members Monday by laying a wreath at Arlington National Cemetery.

-He is expected to head to the US military cemetery after spending much of the holiday weekend golfing and tweeting attacks aimed at the special counsel's investigation, Democrats and the press.
+He headed to the US military cemetery after spending much of the holiday weekend golfing and tweeting attacks aimed at the special counsel's investigation, Democrats and the press.

 The President's first tweet about fallen service members during the holiday weekend came Monday morning in a a message that touted the successes of his presidency.